-Instead of directly saying that diamond necklaces are for sale on their e-store or readers should buy them because they’re good investment, the guest blogger used a different angle that’s indirectly promoting diamond necklaces by listing down different types for different facial features.
+Instead of directly saying that diamond necklaces are for sale on their e-store or readers should buy them because they’re a good investment, the guest blogger used a different angle that’s indirectly promoting diamond necklaces by listing down different types for different facial features.

 Since the author bio or by-line is the only place allowed for a link to the guest blogger’s e-store, she made use of the target keyword to link to the specific page of their store.

 Example 2: Clever way to use product image for branding (unlinked) and keyword for linking even without the author bio

 Pet Care BD seems to have a strict guideline when it comes to author bio because when you check this guest post, there’s no guest blogger info.

 However, the photo collage at the beginning of the post has a product mention which is great for branding, even though it’s not linked.

-A keyword at the end is linked to the homepage of the guest blogger, providing readers an easy access to the site.
+A keyword at the end is linked to the homepage of the guest blogger, providing readers easy access to the site.

 Example 3: No product photo, block content, with author bio and a link to the site.